Raise a Concern

-If you have a concern about an individual on the Academy’s Register that you makes you question their Fitness to Practise, then you should contact the Academy team with details of the individual and the concern that you have.
+If you have a concern about an individual on the Academy’s Register that you makes you question their Fitness to Practise, then you should contact the Registrations Administration with details of the individual and the concern that you have.

 We will not normally take further action if the information is provided anonymously.
 This is because our Register processes need to operate in a fair and clear way for all concerned.
 We also need to know who to contact if we need more information about a case.